🧰Employer YA Toolkit🧰

 Students remain enrolled in FCPS while working.

-Schedules can be flexible: apprentices may work part-time during school hours, after school, evenings, weekends, or during school breaks.
+Schedules can be flexible: apprentices may work part-time during school hours, after school, evenings, or full-time weekends and during school breaks.

 Students must complete a minimum number of work hours to earn credit (often 450 hours per apprenticeship).